 Details of how we regulate each technology can be found in the following sections:

 - Wind (onshore)

 - Hydrogen (green source)

-SEPA is also a statutory consultee for development plans, many planning applications, and applications under Sections 36 and 37 of the Electricity Act 1989requiring an environmental impact assessment,as well as a designated consultation authority for Strategic Environmental Assessments (SEA) under the Environmental Assessment (Scotland) Act 2005 and through the Environmental Assessment of Plans and Programmes (Scotland) Regulations 2004 ; monitor impacts on soil, water quality and biodiversity.
+SEPA is a statutory consultee for development plans, many planning applications, and those applications that under Sections 36 and 37 of the Electricity Act 1989 require environmental impact assessment; as well as a designated consultation authority for Strategic Environmental Assessments (SEA) under the Environmental Assessment (Scotland) Act 2005 and through the Environmental Assessment of Plans and Programmes (Scotland) Regulations 2004 ; monitor impacts on soil, water quality and biodiversity.

 Our remit in relation to onshore windfarms is to regulate the excavation and management of construction spoil and waste (particularly peat), to protect the water environment, and to minimise potential disturbances to the soil carbon balance.
 We also have a remit for other aspects of windfarms through acting as a consultation body for planningand environmental impact assessments (EIAs).